Stopping e-mail access to absent employee was unlawful discrimination

 Do you have to maintain e-mail access for an employee absent on ill health grounds?
 Do you cut them off, to protect your confidential information and…

 However, in the case of Chawla v Hewlett Packard, the EAT found that the employer did discriminate against the employee on disability grounds when doing so.
-In that case the employer had acted unlawfully as it had failed to comply with the duty to make reasonable adjustments in not ensuring that the employee was informed in other ways about matters impacting on his terms and conditions.
+In that case, the employer had acted unlawfully as it had failed to comply with the duty to make reasonable adjustments in not ensuring that the employee was informed in other ways about matters impacting on his terms and conditions.

-The Tribunal and the EAT accepted the employer’s reasons for closing down access to the systems for those on long term ill health grounds.
-The employer’s concern about sensitive information falling into a third parties hands where access was maintained, was accepted as justifying the system-block.
+The Tribunal and the EAT accepted the employer’s reasons for closing down access to the systems for those on long term ill-health grounds.
+The employer’s concern about sensitive information falling into a third parties hands where access was maintained, was accepted as justifying the system block.
 It was also held not to amount to harassment of Mr Chawla as he had alleged.
 An instruction to colleagues not to communicate with him during working hours was also found to be justified and held not to amount to unlawful harassment.

 What does this mean for me?

-This Judgment does provide support for you should you wish to block long term sick employees from your internet and e-mail systems.
+This judgment does provide support for you should you wish to block long term sick employees from your internet and e-mail systems.
 Do think through why you need to do so and what it is intended to achieve.
 Do check what you say you can do in contracts and policies.
 However such blocks can be justified.

-The key lesson from this Judgment is the importance of ensuring that absent employees are kept informed of developments which affect their terms and conditions.
-This may be most likely where you have an employee who has moved onto insured pay, but can apply to any employee absent on health grounds.
+The key lesson from this judgment is the importance of ensuring that absent employees are kept informed of developments that affect their terms and conditions.
+This may be most likely where you have an employee who has moved onto insured pay but can apply to any employee absent on health grounds.

 However, the most important thing is to keep those on long-term sick informed about key messages in other ways — our increasing reliance on e-mail and intranet for circulating important messages does create the risk that those on long-term ill-health are not kept informed.